mozcelikors/rover-docs/docs/source/content/installation.rst

 roverapp Installation
 *************************************************

-Installation procedure is tested with Raspberry Pi 3 / Raspbian.
-In case of any problems, please report to one of our maintainers: `M.Özcelikörs <mailto:mozcelikors@gmail.com>`_, `R.Höttger <mailto:robert.hoettger@fh-dortmund.de>`_.
+Installation procedure is tested with Raspberry Pi 3 / Raspbian Jessie and Raspbian Sketch.
+In case of any problems, please report to one of the project maintainers:

+* Mustafa Özcelikörs <mozcelikors@gmail.com>
+* Robert Höttger <robert.hoettger@fh-dortmund.de>

 Requirements
 =================================================